ronancpl/MapleDeadlockTracker/README.md

 * The result of the search should be found in the console.

 Contents such as code entry points and source directory (and subdirectories) to search are configured within the __config.cfg__ file.

+## Observation

+This program does a static review over the source code.
+Object interactions are not treated dynamically, here.